Typedescriptor/org-website/content/docs/listings/rules/archived.md

 - json
 ---

-Project can't be archived.
+Looks like this project is archived.

 Normally, owners archive projects when they are no longer interested in maintaining them.

 ## Why Typedescriptor checks for it

-Typedescriptor doesn't list dead projects unless they are particularly vital to the .NET ecosystem.
+Typedescriptor doesn't list dead projects unless they are particularly vital to the .NET ecosystem or are the transitive dependencies of other listed projects.
 Archived projects are a very good sign that the project is dead.

 ## How to fix this problem